larsbrinkhoff/imlac-software/README.md

 The early hypertext system FRESS (File Retrieval and Editing System) nas been preserved, but it's unclear whether the Imlac client has.

+## Case Western Reserve University

+Imlac Graphics Monitor for the Display Subroutine Library used at Project LOGOS.

 ## CERN

 Sadly, no CERN software has been preserved.
 Included are two photos